JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 > Dark Souls

 * **The difficulty**: Difficulty refers to how, through stat tweaks and behaviour design, we can make an enemy more or less hard to deal from the player's perspective.
 A pretty good example of this implementation can be found in **Monster Hunter: World - Iceborne**, where a same monster in different difficulty categories (Low Rank, High Rank and Master Rank) has substancial fluctuations in both damage output, effective health and behaviour patterns (being easily angered as rank gets higher).
 This also feeds into the proposition of the AI growing as the player does, since the player unlocks higher play ranks as he moves forward through the story.

+Even though making an AI difficult can feel rewarding to some players, we should always remain in a terrain which involves no frustration for whoever is facing it.

 * **The behaviours**: We refer to behaviour when talking about how the AI reacts.
 Inicial raction time, as well as actions taken in response to external changes, are actions defined in an NPCs behaviour, and a core part of the concept we know as AI.
 A good example of behaviour which is easy to notice takes place in the **Pokémon** franchise, where enemies will use healing items or abilities as they detect their Pokémon loosing health.